olegantonyan/mpz/README.md

 More screenshots here: https://mpz-player.org

 This player is an attempt to create the "perfect" player for the author.
-It doesn't have anything "breakthrough", it just gets the job done.
-The main feature is 3-columns UI and the way you manage playlists.
-Chose library folders, middle-click on a folder and a playlist will be created from this folder.
+It doesn't try to be groundbreaking — it just gets the job done.
+The main feature is the 3-column UI and the way you manage playlists.
+Choose library folders, middle-click on a folder, and a playlist will be created from it.

 Why "big local collections"?
-"Local" opposed to streaming services (which are fine, but this player's goal is playing music you have on your hard drive), "big" means it's big enough so managing it becomes hard.
-Radio streaming also supported.
+"Local" as opposed to streaming services (which are fine, but this player's goal is playing music you have on your hard drive); "big" means the collection is large enough that managing it becomes hard.
+Internet radio streaming is also supported.

-In version 2.0.0 an experimental [mpd](https://musicpd.org) client mode added.
-You can add mpd server as a library folder.
+In version 2.0.0 an experimental [mpd](https://musicpd.org) client mode was added.
+You can add an mpd server as a library folder.
 There are limitations and caveats, see below.

 ## Features

-- 3-columns UI which allows you to quickly create playlists from folders and switch between playlists;
+- 3-column UI which allows you to quickly create playlists from folders and switch between playlists;
 - Built with C++/Qt - fast and responsive native UI;
 - Supports internet radio in `m3u` and `pls` playlists formats;
 - Supports CUE sheets;